Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 The model is built till the release of the fourth paid DLC, but it is calculated for a slightly longer period — until the end of the fourth year of development.

-I will describe the first sheet, it contains 65 rows.
+I will explain the first sheet.
+It contains 65 rows.
 The calculation goes from top to bottom, left to right, so I will just describe all the rows in order.

-I will not write down the formulas, you can find them in the original table, but I will describe the idea of the calculation if it is not trivial.
+I won’t write down the formulas—you can find them in the original table—but I will describe the calculation logic if it’s not straightforward.

-I split the description into sections by the proximity of the data.
-In the table, they are distinguished by the background color.
+I’ve split the description into sections based on the relevance of the data.
+In the table, these sections are highlighted by different background colors.

 So, let's go.